NSTiwari/Sketch2Paint-Gemini/README.md

 1. Clone the repository on your local machine.
 2. Navigate to `cd Sketch2Paint-Gemini` directory.
 3. Run `pip install -r requirements.txt` to install the packages.
+4. Open `.env` file and configure your Gemini API key.
-4. Run `flask run` to start the server.
+5. Run `flask run` to start the server.
-5. Open `localhost:5000` on your web browser and enjoy converting your sketches into beautiful paintings.
+6. Open `localhost:5000` on your web browser and enjoy converting your sketches into beautiful paintings.

 ## Results:
 <img src="https://github.com/NSTiwari/Sketch2Paint-Gemini/blob/main/static/images/sketch2paint.gif"/>